GrislanDev/BANG-Discord/README.md

 # BANG-Discord
-BANG! the card game on a discord bot.
+BANG! the card game made for Discord with the Discord.py API.

+We're currently in early development.